spencer-tassone/RiverineHeatwaves/README.md

      - [USGS Daily Data-Value Qualification Codes](https://help.waterdata.usgs.gov/codes-and-parameters/instantaneous-value-qualification-code-uv_rmk_cd)
      - [USGS Daily Data-Value Status Codes](https://help.waterdata.usgs.gov/codes-and-parameters/instantaneous-and-daily-value-status-codes)

-   - This part of the analysis identifies 131 USGS stations that have the water temperature data availability.
-For those sites, station level data is added to the `lat_long` file after getting exported as a .csv file.
-This additional information identifies the Stahler Stream Order, position in landscape relative to a reservoir, and drainage area (mi<sup>2</sup>).
-See the `Station_Details` and `Station_Details_Metadata` files.
+   - This part of the analysis identifies 70 USGS stations that have the water temperature data available with 51 sites having concurrent daily mean discarge records that were ≥ 90% complete.
+Site specific variables included region, altitude, Stahler stream order, and position in landscape relative to a reservoir.
+Regional assignment was classified according to historically climatic consistent regions of the U.S. ([Karl and Koss 1984](https://www.ncei.noaa.gov/monitoring-references/maps/us-climate-regions)).
+Altitude was extracted using the ‘dataRetrieval’ R package with [NGVD23 converted to NAVD88 by adding 3.6 feet](https://pubs.usgs.gov/sir/2010/5040/section.html).
+Stahler stream order was determined using the USGS NHDPlus High Resolution geospatial database using ESRI ArcMap version 10.8 (see Stream Order below).
+Categorical assignment of site position relative to a reservoir (i.e., above, below, none) was determined from aerial photographic visual inspection of each sites location relative to the U.S. Army Corps of Engineers National Inventory of Dams (NID) in ArcMap (see Reservoir Position below).
+See the `Station_Details` and `Station_Details_Metadata` files in this repository for site specific information.
      - Stream Order

        - values come from the [USGS NHDPlus High Resolution service, a part of The National Map](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/nhdplus-high-resolution) (data refreshed as of August 2020) which was accessed using ESRI ArcMap ArcGIS server https://hydro.nationalmap.gov/arcgis/services and the layer used was 'FlowDirection'.